vidbina/vidbina.github.io/_drafts/2017-06-13-nixos-cheatsheet.markdown

 nix-env -i nix-repl
 ```

-In Nix* parlance you will often notice the terms [profile][nix-profile] and generation
+In Nix* parlance you will often notice the terms [profile][nix-profile] and
-being thrown around.
-To make it a bit clearer one should have a decent understanding of
+generation being thrown around.
+To make it a bit clearer one should have a
-the nix store.
+decent understanding of the nix store.

 The nix store contains all packages that are installed on your system in unique
-directories which are prefixed by a cryptographic hash that contains the inputs involved
+directories which are prefixed by a cryptographic hash that contains the inputs
-in building the package such that every build of the exact same package would result to
+involved in building the package such that every build of the exact same
-the same cryptographic hash for the installation directory, while a minor tweak, perhaps
+package would result to the same cryptographic hash for the installation
-just the addition or removal of a single dependency or compiler flag, will produce a
+directory, while a minor tweak, perhaps just the addition or removal of a
-different prefix altogether.
+single dependency or compiler flag, will produce a different prefix altogether.

 In my system, for example, the GCC man pages are installed to `/nix/store/81dm4qw-gcc-5.4.0-man/`
-where `81dm4qw` represents a trucated hash since it displaying full hashes in a
+where `81dm4qw` represents a trucated hash since displaying full hashes in a
 post doesn't help anyone :wink:.
 Anytime, I have the gcc manpages installed and
-encounter the exact same hash in the directory name, I can pretty much be confident
+encounter the exact same hash in the directory name, I can be pretty confident
-that the files in that directory are similar to the ones I have encountered before.
+that the files in that directory are similar to the ones I may have encountered
-A different hash, however; would indicate that there is a difference in the the gcc
+before, perhaps even elsewhere.
+A different hash, however; would indicate that
+there is a difference in the the gcc manpages, its dependencies or perhaps the
-manpages, or perhaps the way they were built or installed.
+way they were built or installed.

-Since the `/nix/store` paths are rather cryptic and kind of user-unfriendly in a certain way
+Since the `/nix/store` paths are rather cryptic and kind of user-unfriendly in
-(i.e.: PATH would be a unlegible mess with just a small number of such paths added to it),
+a certain way (i.e.: PATH would be a unlegible mess with just a small number of
-nix introduces the concept of profiles and generations.
+such paths added to it), nix introduces the concept of profiles and
+generations.

-Profiles are simply a representation of the packages are are available within a given
+Profiles are simply a representation of the packages are are available within a
-environment and generations represent versions of those profiles.
+given environment and generations represent versions of those profiles.

 In short, my personal profile `~/.nix-profile` points to something in the
-`/nix/var/nix/profiles` directory which contains a manifest.nix file and a `bin` and
+`/nix/var/nix/profiles` directory which contains a manifest.nix file and a
-`share` directory that contain symlinks to the appropriate destinations somewhere in
+`bin` and `share` directory that contain symlinks to the appropriate
-`/nix/store`.
+destinations somewhere in `/nix/store`.

 ```
 $HOME/.nix-profile